 The 5 most common sharks spotted in the Maldives are :

-Blacktip Reef Shark and Whitetip Reef Shark
+Blacktip Reef Shark and Whitetip Reef Shark.
+Common in Maldives

 The blacktip and whitetip reef sharks are the two most common shark species found in the Maldives.